 The fund aims to help community organisations which inspire others and undertake good work in the community.

-It has caught the imagination of the tenants and local residents with a floor of applications seeking funds.
+It has caught the imagination of the tenants and local residents with a flood of applications seeking funds.

 The Glenavon flats have been the subject of a multi-million pound make over since Maryhill took over ownership from Glasgow Housing Association in the successful stock transfer ballot.
 This fulfilled a promise made to tenants that there would be an ongoing programme of improvements.

-a transformation in their external appearance to deliver warmer hjomes, new kits, better security and a thriving residents' organisations have greatly improved the estate.
+A transformation in their external appearance to deliver warmer homes, new kits, better security and a thriving residents' organisation have greatly improved the estate.